nnymphadora/random-number-generator-app/README.md

 # RandomNumGeneratorApp

 This Angular app allows you to generate random numbers using the random.org HTTP API.
 It's a simple application built with Angular Material and Chart.js.
+This project follows coding standards enforced by ESLint.

 # Installation